-Port Barton is island hopping in Palawan without the crowds and the price tags of El Nido and Coron.
+Port Barton is the dream Philippines destination without the crowds or the noise.
+Leave the price tags and the hangovers of El Nido and Coron behind, and unwind in this super-relaxing coastl retreat.
 Looking for laidback village vibes?
 Happy hour galore?
-We have the answer for you in Port Barton, Palawan’s sleepy getaway.
+We have the answer for you in Port Barton; Palawan’s sleepy getaway.

-For anyone heading to Palawan, we’d strongly recommend making space for a few days in Port Barton on your island itinerary.
+For anyone heading to the Philippines, we’d strongly recommend making space for a few days in Port Barton on your island itinerary.
 Find out everything you need to know, including the top things to do in Port Barton, with this ultimate guide.

 - Getting There

 There is no airport in Port Barton or the surrounding area.
 El Nido (ENI) or Puerto Princesa (PPS) are the closest options.
 There is also a small airport in San Vicente (SWL) but flight prices are higher arriving/departing from here as it only opened last year.

 The best and most popular way to get to Port Barton is to take one of the minivans from either up north in El Nido (4 hours – P500) or south from Puerto Princesa (3 hours – P350).
 Don’t expect a comfortable journey – as with most minivans in the Philippines these are usually packed to capacity and road conditions can be pretty bumpy at times.